snowy owl

 They can see 3x better than humans.

 The Snowy Owls eyes are specially adapted for seeing in low light conditions, even when there’s snow on the ground.
-They can see three times better than us because they have a reflective layer called tapetum lucidum under their retina.
+They can see three times better than humans because they have a reflective layer called tapetum lucidum under their retina.
 The tapetum reflects incoming light back through the retina so it can be absorbed again, allowing them to see better in the dark.

 Snowy Owls will “Hiss” or “Bark” if threatened.